nygrenh/distributed-card-game/FinalReport.md

     - Sends encrypted deck to helper node
     - Helper node encrypts the deck again, shuffles and returns to leader
       - Helper node also sends a copy of the double encrypted deck to each player for later game verification
-  - Once the deck is encrypted by leader and fellow player, all the nodes know who got dealt what cards, because the cards are dealt from the shuffled double encrypted deck in order (by player name/number).
+  - Once the deck is encrypte
+  d by leader and fellow player, all the nodes know who got dealt what cards, because the cards are dealt from the shuffled double encrypted deck in order (by player name/number).
   - Each player broadcasts that they have received the double encrypted deck
-  - Once the most players have received the deck, the helper node broadcasts its private key
+  - Once most players have received the deck, the helper node broadcasts its private key
   - Once helper private key is received by leader, leader broadcasts his private key
   - "Imaginally" each player flips their card and the leader checks who got the highest card
   - Leader broadcasts to everyone the winner player name